phpman > man > pg_restore(1)

 This option is relevant only when restoring the contents of a table which has row

 security.
-By default, pg_restore will set row_security to off, to ensure that all data
+By default, pg_restore will set row_security to off, to ensure that all data is

-row security, then an error is thrown.
+security, then an error is thrown.
 This parameter instructs pg_restore to set

-row_security to on instead, allowing the user to attempt to restore the contents of
+row_security to on instead, allowing the user to attempt to restore the contents of the

-the table with row security enabled.
-This might still fail if the user does not have
+table with row security enabled.
+This might still fail if the user does not have the

-the right to insert the rows from the dump into the table.
+right to insert the rows from the dump into the table.

-Note that this option currently also requires the dump be in INSERT format, as COPY
+Note that this option currently also requires the dump be in INSERT format, as COPY FROM

-FROM does not support row security.
+does not support row security.

 --if-exists